 We asked some of our SAGE Team Members about their families’ food traditions and what recipes they’re most excited about this season.

 Do you cook the meal, or do you let others prepare it?

 More than 90% of the SAGE Managers said they do the cooking for the holiday meal with family and friends!

-What are your most memorable holiday food traditions?
+What’s your most memorable holiday food tradition?

 Which foods are you most looking forward to this holiday season?

 Trent Harrison, Executive Chef at The Gow School in New York: Christmas cranberry meatballs are always a holiday favorite among my family and friends, and I made cilantro honey lime flank steak with grilled jalapeño cheddar cornbread last year that’s been requested again.